marcominerva/ChatGptPlayground/README.md

 ![](https://raw.githubusercontent.com/marcominerva/ChatGptPlayground/master/assets/ResponseStreaming.png)

 The [ChatRequest](https://github.com/marcominerva/ChatGptPlayground/blob/master/src/ChatGptPlayground.Shared/Models/ChatRequest.cs) argument contains the user message.
 The default implementations call the corresponding methods on [ChatGptNet](https://github.com/marcominerva/ChatGptNet).
 You can replace them with your own logic.
+In this way, you can test your custom workflows, without having to worry about implementing the chat service itself.

 ### Contribute